tv2regionerne/statamic-private-api/README.md

 ## Features
 Add's private API seperated from the Public API build into statamic.
 Uses Laravel's build in auth guards, so you may use Laravel Passport, Laravel Sanctum or something else.
+Permissions will foloww the permissions assigned to the user inside of Statamic.

 See https://statamic.com/addons/tv2reg/laravel-passport-ui for Laravel Passport integration into Statamic.

+## Limitations
+The Private API uses the Statamic CP controllers.
+PATCH requestst will be handled as a PUT, so ensure to send the full object for any updates.

 ## How to Install